kookkui/SoloRPGs/Disciples of Bone and Shadow/Zaalu's Journal.md

 ##### Room 15

 Viewing Crystal.
 A large, roughly shaped crystal stands on top of a pedestal.
 If touched, it will glow, revealing images of a strange place, filled with twisting spirals, skies carved in obsidian and raging oceans as black as the night sky.
-All characters present must pass a WIL test to avoid being enthralled by the vision, losing 1 CP
+All characters present must pass a WIL test to avoid being enthralled by the vision, gaining 1 CP

+Difficulty - Easy +1
+WIL Test 16 1d20[8]

+Passed.